As Nikwasi Initiative’s Executive Director, Elaine wants to get to know you. You’ll

 underserved teens per season with conservation jobs, and now she serves as an advisor on environmental education to the E.P.A.
 Her fundraising savvy comes from intensive training in the pursuit of federal funds for rural communities and from dozens of consulting gigs focused on helping small, rural nonprofits create diversified revenues.
 Elaine has also facilitated forest collaborative groups with disparate voices to help them find connections.
 Always, her work brings people together and closer to the magic of the land and the beauty of their neighbors.

-Moving from a small, solar-powered cabin in the mountains of Oregon, Elaine is ecstatic to return to the hardwood mountains, where rivers carry the stories of the hills to distant valleys.
-If you are out and about, you might find her jogging in the hills and reciting poetry as she goes.
+Moving from a small, solar-powered cabin in the mountains of Oregon, Elaine has been ecstatic to return to the hardwood mountains, where rivers carry the stories of the hills to distant valleys.
+If you are out and about, you might find her biking in the hills and reciting poetry as she goes.
 It’s a hobby that she says, “takes her breath away.”